 What kinds of work support and resources are available?

-All of our students are assigned private offices which change with each rotation.
+All of our students are assigned private offices with an opportunity for movement once a term.
 Each student has a PC equipped with Internet and research data bases in their own office.
-We have an excellent Vancouver-based IT department available to deal with technology issues that arise.
+We have an excellent IT department including a dedicated Calgary IT specialist available to deal with any technology issues that may arise.

-Our Legal Talent Coordinator (Student Programs), Cindy de Graauw, is available to guides students through paperwork needed for the articling process as well as assisting in scheduling rotations and assigning offices.
+Our Legal Talent Coordinator (Student Programs), Cindy de Graauw, will guide students through paperwork needed for the articling process as well as assist in scheduling rotations and assigning offices.

 Our lawyers share support from legal assistants and paralegals.
 Our students do the same, working with assistants in a team environment.